Hands-on Gear Review

 OutdoorGearLab Editors' Hands-on Review

-This was our top pick for waterproofness both in real world testing and in our side-by-side bucket of water comparisons.
+This was our Top Pick for waterproofness both in real world testing and in our side-by-side bucket of water comparisons.
 They are made of a Gore-Tex pro-shell, with a highly water resistant and well treated leather laminated to the fingers and palm to help durability.
 By laminating instead of sewing, Arc'teryx eliminates thread and thread holes which are often one of the first things to start to absorb and leak water.
-While several designs did well in our tests, this design was the stand-out winner.
-Even the leather on them is extremely water resistant and after a couple dozen days of use the DWR (Durably Water Reppelency) is still going strong.
+While several designs did well in our tests, this design was the stand out winner.
+Even the leather on them is extremely water resistant and after a couple dozen days of use the DWR (Durable Water Repellant) is still going strong.

 Warmth and Breathability

 Overall the Alpha SV was above average in our side-by-side warmth tests.

 We thought that most resort area skiers and snowboarders would find the bottom end of the comfort range while riding chairs to be around 5-10F.
 For other applications you could go much colder, tester Ian Nicholson wore them in the Alaska Range while climbing down to -10F.
 Compared to other contenders we didn't think they were quite as warm as either the Black Diamond Guide or the Hestra Heli.
 We did think that they were significantly warmer than nearly all the other single layer designs we tested like the Outdoor Research Magnate, the Black Diamond Legend or the Mountain Hardwear Jalapeno.
 In regards to breathability, the Alpha SV did breathe better than nearly all of the others we tested.
 There just isn't that much material that the moisture is forced to pass through from your hands to the outside air.
 Arc'teryx help Gore to developed tiny seam tape (11 mm) to seal this glove.
 These keeps them waterproof but allows for more open Gore-Tex XCR fabric to breathe.